is8ac/aural2/paper/aural2.md

 The variables stay on the GPU, or whatever compute device TensorFlow has decided to use,  and need never leave.
 TensorFlow transparently handles locking to ensure that the various graphs can read and write to the shared memory safely.

+# Unscientific impractical observations
+Given 30 seconds of audio, aural2 is able to learn recognize simple commands with ~90% accuracy.

 # Shortcomings
 Although perhaps superior to existing technology in latency, simplicity, and speed of training, aural2 is inherently of limited scalability, and as such, can have no ambition for use in full vocabulary natural language parsing.